cosc2336-ds-alg/assg03/README.md

    5 digits.
 But as mentioned, we will grow to accommodate a final carry in the last step of the algorithm.
 2. Perform the addition, from least significant digit to most significant digit, handling carry as needed.
-Use the `digitAtPlace()` member function here, as this will determine if each number has a digit, or will return a 0 if you are beyond the size of each number.
+Use the `digitAtPosition()` member function here, as this will determine if each number has a digit, or will return a 0 if you are beyond the size of each number.
 The resulting digits should be stored in the new array you allocated in step 1.
 Also make sure you